Geometrical Study of the Cone of Sums of Squares plus Sums of Nonnegative Circuits: Introduction

 Our contribution consists of a fundamental analysis of the SOS+SONC cone.
 We first prove, that it is proper (Theorem~\ref{thm:SOS+SONCProperAndFulldim'l}), study some of its basic geometric properties, and show that it is neither closed under multiplication nor under linear transformation of variables, see Proposition~\ref{prop:NotMultiplicativelyClosed} and~\ref{prop:NotClosedLinearTransformations}.
 In Proposition \ref{prop:ReductionStrategySOS+SONC}, we establish a \emph{reduction strategy} similar as in \cite[Theorem~6.2]{Rajwade_Squares}, which is a key ingredient for some of the proofs in Section~\ref{section:SOS+SONCIntroductionAndBasicProperties} and \ref{sec: MainResults}.
 A first study of the relationship of the SOS+SONC cone and the PSD cone can be found in \cite[Corollary 2.17]{Averkov_OptimalSizeofLMIS} and shows that they coincide precisely in the Hilbert cases.
 This result therefore can be seen as a Hilbert 1888 analog for the SOS+SONC cone.
 It follows by investigating \emph{semidefinite extensions} of the cones.
 We present an alternative proof of this statement (Proposition~\ref{prop:SOS+SONCHilbertAnalogon}) by providing explicit forms (homogeneous polynomials) which are PSD but not SOS+SONC for all non-Hilbert cases.
 Moreover, we show that for all non-Hilbert cases, the SOS+SONC cone is a proper superset of the union of the SOS and SONC cones, see Proposition~\ref{prop:SOS+SONCnontrivialExtension}.
 To prove this result, we provide again for all non-Hilbert cases explicit forms, which are SOS+SONC but neither SOS nor SONC.
 For this purpose, we also introduce in Theorem~\ref{thm:NecessaryCondition} a novel necessary condition for membership in the SONC cone.
+Additionally, this condition is used to show that no power greater or equal two of the Motzkin form is SONC, see Proposition \ref{prop:PowersOfMotzkin}.

 The paper is structured as follows.
 Section~\ref{sec: Preliminaries} introduces notation, the PSD, SOS, and the SONC cones, and revisits general properties of these cones.
 Next, we present in Section~\ref{sec: NecessaryCondition} the new necessary condition to check if a given form is SONC.
 Section~\ref{section:SOS+SONCIntroductionAndBasicProperties} formally introduces our main object of study, the SOS+SONC cone and contains basic geometrical results and central properties.
 In Section~\ref{sec: MainResults}, we establish an extended Hilbert 1888 analog for the SOS+SONC cone: Section~\ref{subsec: SeparatingSOS+SONCfromPSD}, discusses the separation of the SOS+SONC cone from the PSD cone and Section~\ref{subsec: SeparatingSOS+SONCfromBothSOSandSONC}, studies the separation of the SOS+SONC cone from the union of the SOS and SONC cones.
 We conclude with a brief discussion in Section~\ref{sec:Conclusion}.